-Were persons with disability included in the design and implementation of the project?

-What portion of beneficiaries were persons with disabilities?

-What were the barriers persons with disabilities have had to face?
+- Were persons with disability included in the design and implementation of the project? - What portion of beneficiaries were persons with disabilities? - What were the barriers persons with disabilities have had to face? - How has the program contributed to addressing the priorities and changing the quality of life of people with disabilities?